canardleteer/quickly-explore-rs/book/src/03-00-this-repo.md

 - `Cargo.lock`
   - Dependency reification lock file - [documentation](https://doc.rust-lang.org/cargo/guide/cargo-toml-vs-cargo-lock.html)
   - If you're authoring an application, yes you commit it to your source tree.
 If you're authoring a library, no, you don't commit it.
-  - **Even though this repository is an application, we are not commiting it, so it remains closer to "as generated."**
+  - **Even though this repository is an application, we are not committing it, so it remains closer to "as generated."**

 `cargo` won't make the following files present in this repository: